TanmoySG/w-service-manager/documentation/architecture/notes.md

 `Q.` What Data do we have in WIP/WPlatform?

 Currently only these user-provided data are stored
-- Email
+- Email `exposable`
-- Name/Username
+- Name/Username `exposable`
 - Password (hashed)

 And wIP generated data that are stored are
 - UUID
+  - Service Specific UUID - non wIP `exposable`
 - Tokens

 Also, service specific data are generated (only) when a user subscribes to a service.
 These are
-- Service ID
+- Service ID `exposable` `should already be with the service`
-- Service Name
+- Service Name `exposable` `should already be with the service`
-- Service Access Token
+- Service Access Token `exposable`
-- Service Configs (startup/basic)
+- Service Configs (startup/basic) [need to formulate how an onboarded service can load initial configs into wIP]